Detailed Guide: How Many Paragraphs Should an Essay Have?

 10

-Provides room for balanced exploration of topics and counterarguments.
+Provides room for balanced explanation, examples, and possible counterarguments.

 2,000